 Make any required changes then select SAVE.
+See Section 4.1.1 above for descriptions of the fields.

 Note: To cancel without saving and return to previous page, click on the circular red button to the left of SAVE.

 Provided no errors, the page will momentarily redirect to display the following message.